The Convention (The Office): Production

 "The Convention" was the fourth episode of the series written by the writing team of Gene Stupnitsky and Lee Eisenberg, and the third episode of the series directed by Ken Whittingham.
 This episode originally had a scene with Angela and Dwight in the office kitchen.
 Producer Greg Daniels stated: "They had a couple lines, there was a pause, and then Angela said, 'I'm late,' turned around, and left."
 This would imply that she may be pregnant.
-The scene was cut because Daniels ultimately concluded, "It was a big move, but we had it in a show that had a lot of other big moves. ...
+The scene was cut because Daniels ultimately concluded, "It was a big move, but we had it in a show that had a lot of other big moves."
+Dwight actor Rainn Wilson liked the cut scene, commenting, "It was so daring.
 I mean, you don't introduce a C plotline of an illicit office romance and then all of a sudden have one of the characters get knocked up!"

 Greg Daniels, executive producer and showrunner of The Office, had hoped to get Mackenzie Crook, Martin Freeman, and Lucy Davis from the original British Office series to appear in the episode as their respective characters (Gareth Keenan, Tim Canterbury, and Dawn Tinsley), but he was unsuccessful due to scheduling conflicts.

-The third season DVD contains a number of deleted scenes from the episode, including Michael unsuccessfully inviting Ryan to attend the convention, Michael reminiscing on being abandoned by Todd Packer at a club and being attacked by bouncers, Michael telling Dwight he almost worked at a local factory, Dwight asking Josh if he has ever been convicted of a felony, Dwight asking Josh about his experiences in the Coast Guard and in Israel, and Dwight leaving Michael to go see Angela.
+The third season DVD contains a number of deleted scenes from the episode, including Michael unsuccessfully inviting Ryan to attend the convention, Michael reminiscing on being abandoned by Todd Packer at a club and being attacked by bouncers, Michael telling Dwight he almost worked at a local factory, Dwight asking Josh if he has ever been convicted of a felony, Dwight asking Josh about his experiences in the coast guard and in Israel, and Dwight leaving Michael to go see Angela.